n-brindley/aurora-scale-sizes/README.md

 where h is the emission height in km (e.g. 100 km).

-– Set mpp_base to something comparable to mpp, say rounded to the nearest 10 or 5.
+– Set mpp_base to something comparable to mpp, say rounded down to the nearest 10 or 5.

 – The plotting function gives a quick overview of the output.